 |A dense cover of tree ferns and tall trees provides welcome shade|

 |The river grows stronger and louder|

 At last I come out near the harbour and there is some signage.
 It says that here beneath the vegetation lies the town of East Pillinger, boldly carved out of the rainforest because of a feud between two mine owners.
-This is the story that begs to be told.
-These are the main protagonists:
+This is a story that begs to be told.

-Both were of Irish descent but Bowes Kelly (1852–1930) was an early investor in Broken Hill and was already wealthy.
+The main protagonists were both of Irish descent but Bowes Kelly (1852–1930) was an early investor in Broken Hill and was already wealthy.
 At over 6’ (183 cms) he was described “as a massive man, red haired, with a bone crushing handshake.”
-By investing heavily in mining and industrial opportunities such as the fledgling BHP he became one of the richest men in Australia.
+By investing heavily in mining and industrial opportunities such as the fledgling BHP, he became one of the richest men in Australia.
 He also liked to gamble – stories are told of games of two up with gold sovereigns after board meetings.

 |Carpets of moss|

 Meanwhile, according to Geoffrey Blainey writing in the Australian Dictionary of Biography, James Crotty (1845 -18980) had to walk a hundred miles to Waratah to register his claim on what was to become the Mt.
 Lyell Mining Company.
 Crotty was “excitable and eloquent” and liked to take matters to court.
 In 1890 Crotty’s gold mine was badly managed and he had to work on the Sydney sewerage project to pay his debts.
 Most of his shares passed to the Silver Kings of Broken Hill including Bowes Kelly.
 Bowes Kelly who had had great success with his railway at Silverton and Broken Hill, immediately set to work building one to Strahan and establishing port facilities there.
 He also built smelters and towns for his workers.
 The Mount Lyell Mine however, was running out of ore.